 Narcissists get married because they want someone to inflate their ego and be a permanent source of narcissistic supply.
 A narcissist getting married is likely only if it serves their purpose, like image boosting, a readily available audience, or money.

 Though not all situations are alike, here are some examples of how a narcissist might change after marriage.
 (The extremity of the narcissism displayed will vary from person to person, and these effects may be tolerable, depending on the severity and the impact on the spouse.

 2. Zero compassion and sensitivity

 You will soon come to realize that one of the most significant ways a narcissist changes after marriage is in that they will reveal to you exactly how incapable they are of having and contributing to a healthy relationship.

 Narcissism is a personality disorder that involves a lack of empathy for the thoughts and feelings of others.
 If there is no empathy, there will be no sensitivity or compassion toward your needs.

-Even if you have been fooled before marriage, this trait will be impossible to disguise after marriage and will form the basis of your relationship.
+Even if you have been fooled before marriage, this trait will be impossible to disguise with the narcissist after marriage and will form the basis of your relationship.

 You might think you define the terms of your relationship before marriage and may have been allowed to believe that because it served the narcissistic partner’s end game.